PaulPopat/SimpleGenetics/ReadMe.txt

 Frequency Mutation Weighting:
 	Allows you to set how much each frequency will be affected by mutations.
-	Most runs will want the high frequencues mutating a lot less.
+	Most runs will want the high frequencies mutating a lot less.
 This is for that!

 Population: